 The Atrium Gallery

 The Atrium is the central open space in Haugen Hall, which houses student 2D and 3D artwork in a gallery-style setting.
 The Academy arts curriculum now focuses on 2D and 3D art in Grades 3-12, and this space features rotating work from all students.
 A highlight of the year is the Advanced Studios' Art Show.
-In early April, students from both the Advanced 2D and Advanced 3D studios are celebrated with a gallery opening that showcases their body of work from the year.
+In early April, students from the Advanced 2D and Advanced 3D studios are celebrated with a gallery opening showcasing their body of work from the year.

 The Art Barn

 The Art Barn is one of the most fun places on campus!
 Located in the northeast corner of the campus, the Art Barn is just that: a barn for art.
 Part of the original Stettinius mansion property, the barn is home to all 3D art on campus.
 At any time of the day, you can find Academy students in the barn outfitted in messy smocks hand-deep in a clay project, constructing with cardboard and wood, or planning the latest gallery installation.